jontrossbach/s2i-jekyll-1/README.md

 Versions
 ----------------
-Ruby versions currently provided are:
+Ruby versions currently supported are included with Red Hat Software Collections, and subsequently require the host system doing the build to be properly installed, configured and subscribed:
-* ruby-2.5
+* rh-ruby2.5

 Installation
 ----------------